ishaangdesai/Mouseless-Mouse/README.md

 ## Features
 - Real-time hand tracking: Detects hand landmarks using Mediapipe and captures x, y coordinates.
-- Custom gesture recording: Save hand landmark data to CSV with a key press, for use in training or analysis.
 - Mouse control: Use convolutional neural network with hand gestures to control mouse movements and clicks.
-- Gesture mapping: You can customize which hand movements trigger specific which mouse actions by collecting new data and retraining the model.
+- Custom gesture mapping: You can customize which hand movements trigger specific which mouse actions by collecting new data and retraining the model.

 ## Project Structure
 ### CSV Files